 By the end of the first year students should consult with the Associate Dean for Doctoral Education regarding their preferences for a permanent advisor.
 A key role of the advisor is to assist students after they have achieved preliminary candidacy at the end of the first year.
-The permanent advisor can be chosen from among faculty serving on the Ph.D.
-Program Committee or any tenure line faculty member.
+The permanent advisor can be chosen from among GSSW tenure line faculty member.
+Exceptions to this maybe granted following the procedure outlined by the Office of Graduate Studies.
 The choice of the advisor must be approved by the Associate Dean for Doctoral Education.

 Normally, this faculty member will remain as the advisor through the comprehensive examination and dissertation process.
 However, as described below, the advisor can be changed at the request of either the student or the faculty member.